dattaprasad-r-ekavade/finloom/MVP_TASK_PLAN.md

 **Estimated Time:** 1 hour (0.5 hours remaining) **Dependencies:** None
 **Requirements:**
-- ✓ Add empty state for no challenge plans (exists in `/challenge-plans`)
+- âœ“ Add empty state for no challenge plans (exists in `/challenge-plans`)
 - Add empty state for no active challenges (user dashboard)
 - Add empty state for no users (admin)
 - Add helpful messages and CTAs